amoradi/design-patterns-with-typescript/README.md

 # Design Patterns with TypeScript

-An approachable list of common OO software design patterns.
-Written in TypeScript.
+An approachable list of common object oriented patterns written in TypeScript.

 ## Authors